Law Menu

 Indigenous Canadian Applicant:

-Because of special circumstances in life, your application may not be as competitive as a regular applicant and you may seek admission under the Special Consideration category.
-This category of admission usually requires supplemental documentation.
-Examples of special circumstances in life include: disability or special needs, financial disadvantage, age (over 30), membership in a historically disadvantaged group, residency in a small and/or remote community, or any other factors that you would ask the Admissions Committee to consider.
+Because of special circumstances in life, your application may not be as competitive as a general applicant and you may seek admission under the Discretionary category.
+Examples of special circumstances in life include disability or special needs, financial disadvantage, age (over 30), membership in a historically disadvantaged group, residency in a small and/or remote community, or any other factors that you would ask the Admissions Committee to consider.
+Please provide a reason for your lower than average LSAT or GPA, and explain how you have overcome your circumstances and are now able to succeed in law school.

 How can an applicant prepare academically for law school?
 What courses should an applicant take in their undergraduate degree?